 A villager in Kalivaç, near the abandoned construction site of a large scale dam.
 Many locals favoured the dam, believing its construction would bring jobs and infrastructure improvements to their area.
 Once completed however, dams require only a small workforce for their operation.

 A stalled construction site for a large hydropower dam near the village of Kalivaç, on the Vjosa river.
 Construction began in 2007, but was halted several years later due to accusations of fraud and money laundering against the contractor.
 A subsequent contract for a Turkish construction firm was nullified by an Albanian court in 2021, citing an insufficient environmental assessment.

-Locals bringing their cattle home in the village of Kalivaç, near the construction site of a large hydropower dam on the Vjosa.
+Locals bring their cattle home in the village of Kalivaç, near the former construction site of a large hydropower dam on the Vjosa.
 Now stalled for several years, many locals were employed for the project, and were in favour of its construction due to promises of development and job security.

 Ulrich Eichelmann, CEO of Austrian NGO Riverwatch, stands near the abandoned construction site of the Kalivaç hydropower dam on the Vjosa river.
 Riverwatch has been leading the international campaign to protect the Vjosa, which has attracted major backing from celebrities like Leonardo DiCaprio.
 Eichelmann previously worked for the World Wildlife Foundation and has been involved in several high profile campaigns against hydropower projects around the world.

 A fisherman’s shelter constructed between two communist-era bunkers in the Vjosa delta.
 Fishing along the river plays an important part in the local economy, and has already been negatively impacted by unregulated practices, such as dynamiting.
-Furthermore, damming the Vjosa would be detrimental for species such as the endangered European eel, which migrates along the river to spawn.
+Hydropower dams on the Vjosa would be detrimental for species such as the endangered European eel, which migrates along the river to spawn.